 - Home Safety

-Beginning June 1, 2020, SNAP recipients will be able to use their benefits to buy authorized food items online through Amazon and Walmart locations across the state.
-SNAP benefits cannot be used for delivery fees and SNAP recipients who receive cash benefits on their EBT cards will not be able to apply those non-SNAP benefits to online purchases.
-Families can access this new resource by entering their Electronic Benefit Card (EBT) information on Amazon's SNAP dedicated website (www.amazon.com/SNAP) or by following the guidelines Walmart has established for SNAP online purchasing (https://www.walmart.com/ideas/discover-grocery-pickup-delivery/walmart-grocery-pickup-accepts-snap-ebt-payments/355540).
+SNAP recipients are now able to use their benefits to buy authorized food items online through Amazon and from Walmart and Aldi location across the state.
+SNAP benefits cannot be used for delivery fees and SNAP recipients who receive cash benefits on their Electronic Benefit Transfer (EBT) cards will not be able to apply those non-SNAP benefits to online purchases.
+Families can access this new resource by entering their EBT card information on Amazon's SNAP-dedicated website, following Walmart's guidelines for SNAP online purchasing, or entering their EBT card information on Aldi's online shopping site.
 For more information, please click here.

 Due to the coronavirus pandemic, the State of Tennessee can issue Emergency Allotments to current SNAP households up to the maximum monthly allotment for any given household.
 All Emergency Allotments will be delivered on current SNAP households’ EBT cards.

-Under a new Pandemic EBT (P-EBT) program, families of children who receive free or reduced-price meals at school may be eligible to receive financial assistance for missed school meals during March, April and May due to COVID-19 school closures.
+Under a new Pandemic EBT (P-EBT) program, families of children who receive free or reduced-price meals at school may be eligible to receive financial assistance for missed school meals during due to COVID-19 school closures.
 The program will provide parents with $5.70 per child for each day that child qualifies for P-EBT.
-Parents who already receive SNAP or TANF benefits do not need to apply.
-Parents who do not receive SNAP or TANF benefits, but whose children qualify for free or reduced-price school meals, need to apply online with the State of Tennessee.
-The deadline to apply is August 14, 2020.

 TANF recipients can apply for emergency cash in addition to unemployment benefits.
 These benefits may provide up to $1,000 per month for two months.
 To be eligible, applicants must have a valid social security number, a child under 18 or a pregnant woman in their family, and they must have been employed as of March 11, 2020 but have since lost employment or at least 50% of their earned income due to COVID-19.
 Learn more here.